ducktown/duckietown.org/classes/2017/17-TTIC/syllabus.md

 Two of the main challenges in creating autonomous systems are:

 1. **the problem of "integration"**: How to make sure that subsystems developed separately work well together.
 For example, how to decide on a common representation of belief?
-2. **the problem of "co-design"**: Hoow to design the subsystems together, such that performance is maximized, while (shared) resource usage is minimized.
+2. **the problem of "co-design"**: How to design the subsystems together, such that performance is maximized, while (shared) resource usage is minimized.
 For example: given that there is a limited power budget, how do you allocate it between perception and planning?